egerpaulj/LlmKnowledgeGraph/documentation/experiment_system_prompt.md

 **Conclusion:**

-F1 Score improves when using a system prompt.
+F1 Score degrades when using a system prompt.

 No significant latency issues.
 Slight latency fluctuations observed.